kartikeya-dimri/Linux-Performance-Tuning/CPU_Tuning/README.md

 cpu5: [P4] [P5] [P6]   ← 3 processes
 ```

-- Each process still shares a core with 2 others, but only fights 2 competitors instead of 5
+- Each process still shares a core with 2 others, but only competes with 2 instead of 5
-- The OS context-switches less (fewer competing processes per core)
+- Expected: **execution time ↓ ~50%**, context switches minimally affected
-- Expected: **execution time ↓ ~50%**, context switches ↓ moderately
+- Only change from SB: **core assignment** — same processes, same workload, same scheduler policy

-- Only change from SB: **core assignment** — same processes, same workload, same scheduler
+> **Note:** Affinity solves the resource problem, not the preemption problem. `SCHED_OTHER` still round-robins fairly across all processes on each core.
+With 3 processes per core instead of 6, context switches drop only marginally — this is expected and confirmed by the data.

 #### C2 — Affinity + Real-Time Scheduler Tuning